 Your expertise, personality, and sincerity in your guest’s experience are the keys that will set you apart.
 These are the aspects that are unique to you as a host, and no one else can quite duplicate them.

-But it’s up to you to maximize these contributions.
+But it’s up to you to maximise these contributions.
 You’re unique, and your home is unique.
 Keep that pattern going by providing unique suggestions and uniquely thoughtful information.

 Most importantly, be attentive before, during, and after each stay.
 Offer pre-arrival assistance to help your guest with itinerary suggestions or money-saving tips.
 Check with your guest after their arrival to make sure they are in the home and comfortable.
 After departure, follow-up with genuine interest in feedback from their visit.